molly/GorillaBot/docs/commands.md

 ##Commands

+### adminlist
+    !adminlist

+Say the current bot operators.

 ### link
     !link [url]

-Provide information about the provided link.
+Provide information about the given link.
 By default it formats links as "Link: - [page title]", but it provides richer information about the following domains:

 * twitch.tv
 * youtube.com